| | Vol. 20 No. 6

 West Coast, school-age demographics have changed dramatically

+over the last couple of decades.
 "A smaller group of international students is also changing

 the look of many American high schools.
 These are students that